GP Negligence Claims

-After completing medical school, doctors training to become GPs must complete specialist post graduate training while working in hospital areas such as obstetrics and gynaecology, psychiatry and general medicine.
-They train to treat all common medical conditions and to recognise when patients should be referred to hospitals or other types of healthcare service, for specialist and emergency treatment.
+After completing medical school, doctors training to become GPs must complete specialist post-graduate training while working in hospital areas such as obstetrics and gynaecology, psychiatry and general medicine.
+They train to treat all common medical conditions and to recognise when patients should be referred to hospitals or other types of healthcare services, for specialist and emergency treatment.
 GPs also have a role in health education and preventative medicine.

 However, GPs are not confined to working in primary care settings: some provide cover sessions in hospitals or work as part of a team in Urgent Care and Accident and Emergency.
 They may also provide services to schools and nursing homes.

-There are currently around 42,000 GPs in England (according to NHS Digital) of which 34,000 are full time posts.
+There are currently around 42,000 GPs in England (according to NHS Digital) of which 34,000 are full-time posts.
 In the UK alone there are over 1.3 million GP consultations each working day.
-Since the NHS reform to the GP contract, GPs are no longer required to work out-of-hours.
-Instead, all GP practices are linked to an out-of-hours service, which provide cover outside the normal working day.
+Since the NHS reform to the GP contract, GPs are no longer required to work out of hours.
+Instead, all GP practices are linked to an out-of-hours service, which provides cover outside the normal working day.

 Standards of care

 Every patient has a right to good quality health care which is based on best practice guidelines.
-You should receive drugs and treatment that is appropriate to your condition and which is recommended by the National Institute for Health and Clinical Excellence.
+You should receive drugs and treatment that are appropriate to your condition and which are recommended by the National Institute for Health and Clinical Excellence.